Devoe Joseph: International career

 Joseph played for the Canadian junior national team at the 2007 FIBA Under-19 World Championship, where he was the tournament's second-leading scorer with 22.6 points per game.
 He played for the senior national team at the 2013 FIBA Americas Championship, alongside Cory.

 Personal

 Joseph's parents, Connie and David Joseph, met at Mount Royal College, where they played for the women's and men's basketball teams, respectively.
-His younger brother, Cory, currently plays in the NBA for the Detroit Pistons.
+His younger brother, Cory, currently plays in the NBA for the Orlando Magic.
 He also has two older sisters, Chantal and Danielle.